WELL Center Child and Adolescent Eating and Weight Disorders Research Program

 Eating and weight issues such as binge eating, purging, restrictive eating and overweight/obesity often start during childhood and adolescence.
 Eating disorders and obesity can poorly impact a child or teen’s quality of life and may cause severe and life-threatening health complications.
 Early detection and effective treatment are necessary to prevent the problematic medical and psychological consequences of eating and weight disorders.
 Further, improvements to parenting practices around food and emotion are associated with better outcomes for adolescents receiving treatment.

 Complete the first step of entering a research study or the clinic

-See below for more details on ongoing no-cost clinical trials and fee-for-service treatment options at the Child and Adolescent Program at the WELL Center.
+See below for more details on ongoing no-cost clinical trials and fee-for-service options at the Child and Adolescent Program at the WELL Center.

 ONGOING NO-COST TREATMENT PROGRAMS